 Ok, here goes.
 I am a

-As I got older I began to drift away from photography and got more much involved with design.
+As I got older I began to drift away from photography and got more much involved with illustrations and graphic design.
 Back in 1996 I got my hands on Adobe Photoshop in school, version 3.0.
 As primitive as it may look now, version 3.0 was actually quite amazing.
 I began using the software daily in class, and when I got my first computer, I managed to get a copy of 3.0 through school and began experimenting with layers.
-It wasn’t until I got a scanner that I started getting back into photography.
-Now I can take a photo, develop it, and make adjustments after scanning the photos into the computer.
+It wasn’t until I got access to a scanner that I started getting back into photography.
+Now I can take a photo, develop it, and make adjustments digitally after scanning the photos into the computer.
 Being able to do this in school was one thing, but being able to do it at home, at anytime of day or night was another.
-With my creative outlet broadening, I begin designing layouts for print (magazine, leaflets, signs, etc) and started getting a decent reputation in the local design and commercial print industry.
+With my creative outlet broadening, I begin designing advertising layouts for print (magazine, leaflets, signs, etc) and started getting a decent reputation in the local design and commercial printing industry.

 Along side my photography and design skill set, I began learning about printing.
-Different types of printing, different machines, color spaces and techniques.
+Different types of printing, different machines, media choices, color spaces and techniques.
 This involvement in printing made me change the way I look at photography and designing!
 It was almost a rebirth of my passion for art.
 The possibilities and control over the final output were amazing.
-Now, lets add a digital camera to this and see what happens.
-Once I got my hands on a digital camera, it was a whole new ball game.
+Once I started the transition from film to digital, everything changed.